SwastikIIIT/SwastikIIIT/README.md

 - 🚀 Passionate about contributing to impactful open-source projects
 - 🌱 Always exploring new domains and technologies to expand my skill set
-- 💡 Keen interest in Web3, DevOps, and emerging tech ecosystems
+- 💡 Keen interest in Backend,DevOps,and emerging tech ecosystems
 - 🔍 Dedicated to writing clean, efficient, and maintainable code
 - 🧩 Problem-solver who enjoys the challenge of competitive programming
 - 📚 Lifelong learner committed to continuous improvement